SteveGilvarry/cordova-plugin-photo-library-zm/README.md

 - Handles images [EXIF rotation hell](http://www.daveperrett.com/articles/2012/07/28/exif-orientation-handling-is-a-ghetto/).
 - On iOS, written in Swift and not Objective-C.

-**Co-maintainer needed**

-Currently Android code is pretty stable, iOS has few stability [issues](https://github.com/tien271/cordova-plugin-photo-library-wkwebview/issues).
+Currently Android code is pretty stable, iOS has few stability [issues](https://github.com/SteveGilvarry/cordova-plugin-photo-library-zm/issues).
-**Co-maintainer with iOS/Swift knowlege is needed, please [contact](https://github.com/viskin)**.

 Contributions are welcome.
 Please add only features that can be supported on both Android and iOS.